MG Software.

 Related articles

-AWS vs Azure: Which Cloud Platform Should You Choose?
+Datadog vs Grafana: Which Should You Choose?

 Frequently asked questions

 Monitoring focuses on tracking predefined metrics and triggering alerts.
-Observability goes further, enabling you to diagnose unknown problems through metrics, logs, and traces — commonly known as the three pillars of observability.
+Observability goes further, enabling you to diagnose unknown problems through metrics, logs, and traces (commonly known as the three pillars of observability).

 Yes, Prometheus is fully open-source and free.
 You run it on your own infrastructure.
 For a managed solution, you can choose Grafana Cloud or Amazon Managed Service for Prometheus, which do have associated costs.